 If You’re Looking For Loft Conversion Ideas, Here’s Our VELUX Loft Conversion & Ideas For A Small Loft Conversion

-AD – this post is sponsored by VELUX.
+AD – this VELUX loft conversion post is sponsored by VELUX.
 Are you thinking about a loft conversion?
-Here are our loft conversion tips, and how having our attic space extended transformed our family home.
+Here are our small loft conversion ideas, and how having our attic space extended transformed our family home.